-More customers grab Haruyuki knives for either their first serious kitchen blade or to give as a gift than any other line in our shop.
-Their good looks, low maintenance, and great price are a triple threat difficult to resist.
+More customers grab Haruyuki knives for their first serious kitchen blade or to give as a gift than any other line in our shop.
+Their good looks, low maintenance, and great price are a triple threat that is difficult to resist.
 But which Haruyuki knife to choose?
 There are so many shapes, lines, and sizes that it can be tough to know if you’re making the right choice.
-Worry not, we’re here to help with our five favourite Haruyuki knives!
+Worry not; we’re here to help with our five favourite Haruyuki knives!

 This guy truly has it all.
-It's classically Japanese in design, but requires much less maintenance than traditional Japanese blades.
-Better yet, the Ginsan steel used in the blade is made to retain an edge similarly to high-carbon steel, but it won’t rust!
-Personally, I’m a big fan of a 240mm Gyuto.
-There’s something about a big knife that makes you feel like a kitchen warlord, who can tackle any job thrown your way.
+It's classically Japanese in design but requires much less maintenance than traditional Japanese blades.
+Better yet, the Ginsan steel used in the blade is made to retain an edge similar to high-carbon steel, but it won’t rust!
+I’m a big fan of a 240mm Gyuto.
+Something about a big knife makes you feel like a kitchen warlord who can tackle any job thrown your way.
 I pull out my 240mm gyuto for prepping big meals, handling big squash and cabbage, and slicing large cuts of meat.

 Small knives get a bad rap.
 Heck, it took me NINE YEARS of working at Knifewear before I finally bought one!
 They are underestimated and dismissed due to their size, but boy, are they a game-changer.
 A mildly skilled cook can do just about anything they set their mind to with a 135mm petty.
-Personally I use them for everything from making snacks to butchering and trimming meat, to using in my home bar!
-The Mugi isn’t just good looks either; these blades are made from the king of knife steels, Aogami Super.
+Personally, I use them for everything from making snacks and breakfast to butchering and trimming meat to using in my home bar.
+The Shiso isn’t just good looks either; these blades are made from the king of knife steels, Aogami Super.
 This stuff stays sharp longer than almost any other carbon steel but doesn't rust nearly as quickly!

-The kokuto nakiri has a Japanese style handle, which puts most of the weight in the blade.
-I love this design because it allows the knife to do more of the work for you.
-How great is that!
+The Soba nakiri has a western-style handle, which puts most of the weight in your hand.
+I love this design because it gives you confidence and control with your knife.

-Personally, I think everyone needs a Haruyuki knife in their life.
+I think everyone needs a Haruyuki knife in their life.
 You can’t beat the style, reliability and ruggedness that these blades offer.
 I hope you love yours just as much as I love mine!
-If you're like to learn more about Haruyuki knives, you can read about all 8 lines here.
+If you're like to learn more about Haruyuki knives, you can check out the whole lineup here.